kresensiakatrin/new-beginning-with-python/README.md

-This repository is made to study python codes in particular so that I can master codes that are useful for a Data Scientist.
+This repository is made to study python codes in particular so that we all can master codes that are useful for a Data Scientist.

-Let's start the journey!
+Let's start the journey !